GuanceCloud/datakit/internal/export/doc/en/inputs/python-profiling.md

 - Use

-py-spy-for-datakit adds the `datakit` command to the original `py-spy` subcommand, which is specially used to send sampled data to DataKit.
+py-spy-for-Datakit adds the `datakit` command to the original `py-spy` subcommand, which is specially used to send sampled data to DataKit.
 You can enter `py-spy-for-datakit help datakit` to view the usage help:

 | Parameter                 | Description                                                                           | Default Value                            |
 | -------------------- | ----------------------------------------------                                 | --------------------              |